clhaga/graphlearn/README.md

 --epochs: Number of training epochs. (required)

---batchsize: Batch size for training. (required)
+--batchsize: Batch size for training.

---optimizer: Choose the optimizer for training: Adam, RMSprop, SGD. (required)
+--optimizer: Choose the optimizer for training: Adam, RMSprop, SGD.

 --hidden_channels: Number of hidden channels (required for graph neural networks).

---learning_rate: Learning rate for optimization. (required)
+--learning_rate: Learning rate for optimization.

 --heads: Number of attention heads (requried for GAT model only).